top of page

 Core Rules of Thumb

-1. Schedule during the off‑season for faster service and potential savings.
-Fence contractors often see a slowdown in the winter and can offer quicker turnaround and off‑season promotionsfenceauthority.com.
-You beat the spring rush while benefitting from competitive pricing and better availabilitylongfence.com.
+1. Schedule during the off-season for faster service and potential savings.
+Fence contractors often see a slowdown in the winter.
+This can lead to quicker turnaround times and off-season promotionsfenceauthority.com.
+You can beat the spring rush while benefiting from competitive pricing and better availabilitylongfence.com.

 2. Take advantage of dormant landscaping.
-Plants, lawns and gardens go dormant in winter, making it easier for crews to dig post holes and maneuver materials without damaging shrubs or flower bedsfenceauthority.com.
-This is especially true in our region, where winter means gentle rain, mist and fogwillamettewines.com.
+Plants, lawns, and gardens go dormant in winter.
+This makes it easier for crews to dig post holes and maneuver materials without damaging shrubs or flower bedsfenceauthority.com.
+This is especially true in our region, where winter means gentle rain, mist, and fogwillamettewines.com.

 3. Have your yard ready for spring and summer.
 A fence installed in winter frees you to enjoy your outdoor space once the weather warms uplongfence.com.
 You avoid interfering with spring barbecues or summer landscaping projects by finishing the messy work earlyfenceauthority.com.